 Impact or roller shredder?

-Most electric, domestic shredders are designed to handle branches around 40mm thick.
+Most electric shredders are designed to handle branches around 40mm thick.
 If you have lighter, fresher branches and twigs to chip, an impact shredder will chop these up easily and quickly.
 Woodier growth is better suited to a rotary shredder, which can crush most waste apart from wet, sappy material, which will get stuck.
-They’re also fast, so if you often have piles of prunings etc one of these would be a good choice.
+They’re also fast, so if you often have piles of prunings, etc, one of these would be a good choice.

 What do you want to do with the shreddings?

-A collection box or bag makes it easier to move and use your shreddings, and the bigger the better as it will save you emptying it less often.
-A rigid box may be easier to use but note these shredders have a safety mechanism that stops them working if the box is not in place.
-If the box breaks it will need to be replaced or the shredder won't work.
+A collection box or bag makes it easier to move and use your shreddings, and the bigger the better.
+A rigid box may be easier to use, but note that these shredders have a safety mechanism that stops them from working if the box is not in place.
+If the box breaks, it will need to be replaced, or the shredder won't work.

 How often will you use your shredder?